rajanyamaity/about-me-/README.md

 *   👯 Mentoring and preparing materials for a junior Data Structures and Algorithms (DSA) study group.
 *   🎨 Bringing creativity to tech: Designed the official logo for the **Robotrix Club**.
 *   🏆 Active in the hackathon space: Finalist at **HackWithUttarPradesh 2025** and qualified for the **TechConnect** abstract round.
-*   🚀 Candidate for the **Google Gemini Student Ambassador 2026** program.
-*   ⚡ Fun fact: When I'm not coding or designing, I'm editing and sharing funny, relatable digital content!

 ---